Nucleic acid analogue: Precursors to the RNA world

+It has been suggested that the RNA world may have been preceded by an "RNA-like world" where other nucleic acids with a different backbone, such as GNA, PNA, and TNA existed, however, evidence for this hypothesis been called "tenuous".

 Orthogonal system

 The possibility has been proposed and studied, both theoretically and experimentally, of implementing an orthogonal system inside cells independent of the cellular genetic material in order to make a completely safe system, with the possible increase in encoding potentials.

 Several groups have focused on different aspects: